sarch25/ActiveDirectoryLab/README.md

 ## Summary

-I used Oracle VirtualBox to install two virtual machines, one running Windows 10 and the other Windows Server 2019, which I used to set up my home lab environment for Active Directory (AD).
-Installing Windows Server 2019 and configuring Active Directory as well as creating a domain for centralized resource and user management were all necessary steps in configuring the Domain Controller.
-Network setups such as NAT, Routing, and DHCP setup made sure that devices on the private network could connect and assign IP addresses without any problems.
-Automation was crucial since it streamlined user administration procedures by enabling the creation of 1,000 users in Active Directory with the help of a PowerShell script.
-Creating the client VM running Windows 10 and integrating it into the AD domain concluded the setup, demonstrating successful implementation and integration of AD infrastructure within the VirtualBox environment.
+Created a home lab environment using Oracle VirtualBox with two virtual machines: Windows Server 2019 and Windows 10.
+Configured Windows Server 2019 as a Domain Controller, setting up Active Directory for centralized resource and user management.

+Implemented network services, including NAT, routing, and DHCP, to enable seamless IP assignment and connectivity within the private network.

+Automated user management by creating 1,000 Active Directory users via a PowerShell script.
+Successfully integrated the Windows 10 client into the domain, completing the Active Directory infrastructure setup.

+This project demonstrates foundational IT and cybersecurity skills, emphasizing proficiency in deploying and managing enterprise-level infrastructure.
+It highlights skills in user and resource management, secure network configuration, and automation—critical competencies for ensuring efficient and secure IT operations in real-world environments.

 ![Screenshot 2024-04-02 115304](https://github.com/sarch25/ActiveDirectoryLab/assets/130470960/5dd3703d-43e7-4939-a751-d399e3b2726f)